 Back to Nature in France

-Four-star campgrounds catering to massive crowds offer the ultimate in high-end European glamping.
+Popular four-star campgrounds catering to massive crowds offer the ultimate in high-end European glamping.
 They include extravagant features like aqua parks, discotheques, full-service restaurants, and children’s clubs.

 Maybe you want to delve more deeply into an exploration of the French countryside and its history?
 Perhaps you’d like to immerse yourself and family in the French language and culture?